 What does Lorin mean?

-Lorin /lor-in/ as a boys' name (also used as girls' name Lorin).
-Lorin's name origin is Latin, and the meaning of the name Lorin is "from Laurentum".
-Lorin is an alternate form of Lawrence (Latin) with the prefix Lo-.
+Lorin [lorin] as a boys' name (also used as girls' name Lorin) is a Latin name, and the meaning of the name Lorin is "from Laurentum".
+Lorin is an alternate form of Lawrence (Latin).
 Lorin is also a variant of Loren (English, Latin).

-Lorin has 20 more related forms via Lawrence, Loren: Laranz, Larenz, Larry▼, Lars, Laurie, Lawrie, Lon▼, Lonny, Lorance, Lorant, Lorenc, Lorence, Lorencz, Lorens, Lorentz, Lorenz, Lorenzo▲, Loritz, Lorrenz and Lorry.Kreatif forms:
+Lorin has 20 more related forms via Lawrence, Loren: Laranz, Larenz, Larry▼, Lars, Laurie, Lawrie, Lon▼, Lonny, Lorance, Lorant, Lorenc, Lorence, Lorencz, Lorens, Lorentz, Lorenz, Lorenzo▲, Loritz, Lorrenz and Lorry.Creative forms:

 How popular is Lorin?

 Lorin is an unusual given name for men but a somewhat prominent surname for all people (#105905 out of 150436, Top 70%).
 (2000 U.S. Demographics)